 In this page you will find course descriptions and other information regarding our French courses at the beginner (100 to 300), intermediate (500) and advanced (600 and 700) levels to help you and your advisor determine which courses are most appropriate for you.

 Beginner courses (FREN 101 through 301) are offered in Fall, Spring and Summer semesters both online and in person.
-See below for descriptions, contact Dr. Antonioli if you have placement questions, and check the Summer 2023 and Fall 2023 schedules for days/times.
+See below for descriptions, contact Dr. Antonioli if you have placement questions, and check the Spring 2024 schedule for days/times.